iotaledger/integration-services/api/usage-ssi-bridge.md

 The figure below shows the envisioned system architecture (within the full set of IOTA e-commerce tools developed for the ENSURESEC project).
 ![IOTA-Tools-Architecture](https://user-images.githubusercontent.com/1702827/119853084-c5d9e580-bf07-11eb-9cac-9aab23d7123a.png)

-Below we provide examples on how the Bridge could be used in the context of ecommerce ecosystems, in particular: 1) secure goods distribution 2) secure sales.
+Below we provide examples on how the Bridge could be used in the context of e-commerce ecosystems, in particular: 1) secure goods distribution and 2) secure sales.

 ## Use cases
 ### Secure goods distribution